-Lake Kerkini is one of the favorite destinations for nature lovers and photographers in northern Greece.
+Lake Kerkini is one of northern Greece’s favorite destinations for nature lovers and photographers.
 Discover the history of this place.

 What amazes a visitor who arrives for the first time on the shores of Lake Kerkini is the incredible number of bird species, at least 300, all living in a relatively small space.
-It’s also really nice to see how men and animals have been living together in peace for a long time.
+It’s also nice to see how men and animals have lived together in peace for a long time.

 Until 1928, Lake Kerkini was not permanent.
-In that year, the Greek government commissioned the American Company John Monks-Ulen & Co. a project for the development of the Serres Valley.
-In 1932, work began on the project, which was completed in 1982.
+That year, the Greek government commissioned the American Company John Monks-Ulen & Co. a project for developing the Serres Valley.
+In 1932, work began on the project, completed in 1982.

-Today the water level of the lake can vary greatly so its size can go from a minimum of 55 square kilometers to a maximum of 85 square kilometers.
+Today, the lake’s water level can vary greatly, so its size can go from a minimum of 55 square kilometers to a maximum of 85 square kilometers.
 The lake is at most 10 Mt deep, so not that much.

 How to get to Kerkini

-To get to Kerkini you’ll need to rent a car.
-Most probably you’ll fly to the Thessaloniki airport and from there you can drive to Kerkini.
+To get to Kerkini, you’ll need to rent a car.
+You’ll probably fly to the Thessaloniki airport, and from there you can drive to Kerkini.

-Once in Kerkini, the best way to visit the lake is by boat and here you’ll have a couple of options.
+Once in Kerkini, the best way to visit the lake is by boat; here, you’ll have a couple of options.

 - The first option is to join a tour with other people.
-This is an excellent option if you are traveling with your family or with friends and you only want to spend a couple of hours immersed in nature.
-It won’t be expensive and you can meet some local people, which is always nice.
+This is an excellent option if you are traveling with your family or friends and only want to spend a few hours immersed in nature.
+It won’t be expensive, and you can meet some local people, which is always lovely.
 The tours usually leave around mid-morning or mid-afternoon.
-Keep in mind, however, that especially on weekends there are many people.
+However, remember that there are many people, especially on weekends.

 Where to stay in Kerkini

-If you decide to visit lake Kerkini, don’t forget to make a short trip to North Macedonia: you will not regret it.
-Here you can find some tips if you want to visit this small off-the-beaten-path country in Eastern Europe.
+If you decide to visit Lake Kerkini, don’t forget to make a short trip to North Macedonia: you will not regret it.
+Here you can find some tips for visiting this small, off-the-beaten-path country in Eastern Europe.
 In North Macedonia, you can also find another colony of Dalmatian Pelicans.

 Kerkini and the birds

-Due to its location in eastern Europe, Lake Kerkini offers a unique habitat for birds.
-It’s one of the best places in Europe for birdwatching and some of the species are extremely rare.
+Due to its location in eastern Europe, Lake Kerkini offers a unique bird habitat.
+It’s one of the best places in Europe for birdwatching; some species are extremely rare.

-It’s possible to observe Golden Eagles, Hoopoe, Great crested grebe, Eurasian spoonbill, Black Cormorant (thousands of them), White and Black Storks, and the Dalmatian Pelican.
+It’s possible to observe Golden Eagles, Hoopoe, Great crested grebe, Eurasian spoonbill, Black Cormorant (thousands), White and Black Storks, and the Dalmatian Pelican.

-There are thousands of Cormorants in the area of Lake Kerkini.
-The guano they produce is so corrosive that some trees are dead and seem almost spectral.
+There are thousands of Cormorants in the Lake Kerkini area.
+Their guano is so corrosive that some trees are dead and seem almost spectral.

-During the days I spent on the shores of Lake Kerkini I also took several photos at the Great crested grebe on their nests.
-I obviously didn’t get too close to them to avoid causing any problem.
+During the days I spent on the shores of Lake Kerkini, I also took several photos of the Great crested grebes on their nests.
+I didn’t get too close to them to avoid causing problems.

-I hope to have the opportunity to come back in winter so that I can photograph the pelicans during the mating season while they have the characteristic bright red beak.
+I hope to have the opportunity to come back in winter to photograph the pelicans during the mating season while they have the characteristic bright red beak.

 The Dalmatian Pelicans (Pelecanus crispus) of Kerkini

 The majority of photographers who visit Kerkini do it to photograph the colony of Dalmatian Pelicans.
-If you really want to know more about them I highly recommend reading the book “Dalmatians – and other Pelicans” by Swedish photographer Brutus Östling.
+If you want to know more about them, I highly recommend reading the book “Dalmatians – and Other Pelicans” by Swedish photographer Brutus Östling.

 The Pelican is a migrating bird, but the local fishermen feed the pelicans during the winter, so they no longer have any reason to migrate.

-From a naturalistic point of view is not good when men change the habits of the wildlife, but it must be kept in mind that the Dalmatian Pelicans are now an endangered species and what the local people have done is helping to preserve the species.
+From a naturalistic point of view, it is not good when men change the habits of the wildlife, but it must be kept in mind that the Dalmatian Pelicans are now an endangered species, and what the local people have done is helping to preserve the species.
 A similar situation developed in Yunnan with the Snub-Nosed Monkeys.

-Obviously the topic it’s much more complicated than this but I think they did a good job saving the local colony.
+Obviously, the topic is much more complicated than this, but I think they did a good job saving the local colony.

-This bird is really impressive: with a wingspan of 3 meters and a weight of 13 Kg, it is the largest of the 8 species of Pelicans and one of the heaviest flying birds in the world.
-It feeds on fish but sometimes also on chicks of other bird species, as I found out to my surprise.
+This bird is impressive: with a wingspan of 3 meters and a weight of 13 Kg, it is the largest of the 8 species of Pelicans and one of the heaviest flying birds in the world.
+To my surprise, it feeds on fish but sometimes also on chicks of other bird species.

 In mythology, pelicans are associated with parents who sacrifice their hearts to raise their children.
 I discovered these legends only once back home, but that doesn’t surprise me.
-I happened to see a little pelican who had fallen into the water and, not being able to fly back to the nest, he found shelter on a piece of wood.
-His parents, instead of abandoning him, took turns feeding him and standing next to him.
-Really a beautiful example of parental love.
+I happened to see a little pelican who had fallen into the water, and, not being able to fly back to the nest, he found shelter on a piece of wood.
+Instead of abandoning him, his parents took turns feeding him and standing next to him.
+It’s a beautiful example of parental love.

-Unfortunately, today the life of these birds is seriously endangered.
+Unfortunately, today, the lives of these birds are seriously endangered.
 The nesting sites and the places where they catch the fish are increasingly reduced or damaged by pollution.
-We can only hope that more and more people understand that habitat loss is a threat not only for the Pelicans but also for us all.
+We can only hope that more and more people understand that habitat loss threatens the Pelicans and us all.

 Some final thoughts

 Lake Kerkini is an example of how man and nature don’t necessarily have to compete with each other.
-Of course, the balance existing in this place is really precarious, so I believe that is good to raise awareness among the people about the dangers that many animals are facing.
+Of course, the balance in this place is precarious, so I believe it is good to raise awareness among the people about the dangers that many animals face.

 Here are some more pictures of Lake Kerkini.
 Here is my travel guide to Meteora.
-If you are planning to visit nearby North Macedonia don’t miss my post about the top things to do in Skopje and in Skopje, the capital of the country.
+If you plan to visit nearby North Macedonia, don’t miss my post about the top things to do in Skopje, the country’s capital.